 ...a community-owned and governed utility, created to provide safe, reliable and cost-based electric and wholesale telecommunication services...

-To single metered commercial and individual customers including schools, churches, granges, community halls, public agencies, three-phase well services and other users with demand and with consumption greater than 15,000 kWhs in any month and/or a demand greater than 50 KVA in any month.
+To single metered commercial and individual customers including schools, churches, granges, community halls, public agencies, three-phase well services and other customers with consumption greater than 15,000 kWhs in any month and/or a demand greater than 50 KVA in any month.
 Residential services are not eligible for this rate schedule.
 This schedule is not applicable to sale for resale which is prohibited by Mason County PUD No. 3 (PUD 3).

 Sixty-hertz alternating current.
 Mason County PUD No. 3 (PUD 3) reserves the right to specify the voltage and phase of service supplied under this schedule.
 Metering, at the option of PUD 3, may be done at the utilization voltage or at the primary voltage.

 The measured kilowatt demand for the billing period will be determined by suitable metering and shall be deemed as the average kilowatt delivery during the 15 minute period in which the consumption is the greatest.